Frisch's: Menu and signature items

-Commercials and slogans
+Branding and advertising

-In earlier years, Frisch's adaptation of the Big Boy caricature was slimmer, had blond hair topped with a cook's cap, cartoon-like eyes, slightly cherubic facial features, and wore striped pants instead of the traditional checkered bib overall-type pants used by Bob's Big Boy.
+In earlier years, Frisch's adaptation of the Big Boy caricature was slimmer, had blond hair topped with a cook's cap and striped pants instead of the traditional checkered bib overall-type pants used by Bob's Big Boy.
 In the late 1960s both characters were redrawn incorporating common elements such as checkered pants and brown hair.
 This Frisch's Big Boy graphic was drawn with the pompadour and lost the cook's cap but otherwise the facial features remain the same as in the 1950s.
 This allowed Frisch's existing fiberglass statues to continue in use, with hair and overalls repainted.
 It is the typical statue displayed at Frisch's today, though several units use the West Coast Bob's Big Boy statue.
-In 2016 and 2017 a new design and statue were introduced.
+In 2016 and 2017 a new design and statue were introduced, but only one was built.
+The one built was used at the Dry Ridge, Kentucky location, and when it closed, moved to the Louisville KY location.

-Through the 1970s, Frisch's personalized the Big Boy slogan, "Frisch's Has So Much More" similarly adapting it for the Frisch's owned, Kip's Big Boy restaurant chain in Texas, Oklahoma and Kansas.
+During the 1970s, Frisch's used the slogan "Frisch's Has So Much More", which it also applied at its Kip's Big Boy chain in Texas, Oklahoma and Kansas.

 In the mid-1980s, Marriott planned to retire the Big Boy character.
-As a publicity scheme, Marriott launched a "Should Big Boy Stay or Go?" campaign, asking customers at Frisch's and other Big Boy franchises to vote on whether or not the Big Boy should continue to be used for the trademark.
+As a publicity exercise, Marriott launched a "Should Big Boy Stay or Go?" campaign, asking customers at Frisch's and other Big Boy franchises to vote on whether the character should be retained.
 Customers overwhelmingly voted that Big Boy should stay.

-Slogan's used by Frisch's included, but were not limited to: